 Signalling fault halts train services between Caldecott and Orchard stations on Thomson-East Coast Line: SMRT

-Train services are "progressively resuming" from Woodlands North to Caldecott stations and Orchard to Bayshore stations, says SMRT.
+A signalling fault occurred at 6.55am on the TEL following tests carried out by original equipment manufacturer ALSTOM on Saturday night, said Mr Lam Sheau Kai, President of SMRT trains.

-SINGAPORE: Train services between Caldecott and Orchard stations on the Thomson-East Coast Line (TEL) remained down on Sunday morning (May 3) due to a signalling fault but services between the other stations are "progressively resuming", said operator SMRT.
+SINGAPORE: Train services between Caldecott and Orchard stations on the Thomson-East Coast Line (TEL) were down on Sunday morning (May 3) due to a signalling fault, said operator SMRT.

 SMRT said at around 8.15am that there were no train services on the entire TEL - between Woodlands North and Bayshore stations - in both directions.